hal/elemento/README.md

 - `Page`: Simple interface that represents a collection of HTML elements.
 Implementations need to implement a single method: `Iterable<HTMLElement> elements()`
 - `PlaceManager`: Class that keeps track of registered places, handles navigation events, and updates the DOM accordingly.
 The place manager can be customized using builder like methods and has a `start()` method to show the initial page.

+See the API documentation of [PlaceManager](https://hal.github.io/elemento/apidocs/org/jboss/elemento/router/PlaceManager.html) for more details.

 ```java
 @Route("/")
 public class HomePage implements Page {